Want to learn all the best meditation techniques? You’re in for a treat.

 In the 6th Century, Lao Tzu wrote the classic Tao Te Ching, in which he gave the first description of Taoist types of meditation, though this definition would later evolve, in the 8th Century, when Daoism came under the influence of Buddhism.

 Daoist types of meditation focus on the creation and circulation of energy, Qi, which promotes health, harmony, and unity of body, mind and spirit.

 In Chinese culture, Qi is the principle energy that gives life.
 Most Chinese spiritualities and exercise involve the creation and circulation of Qi.

-14. Emptiness meditation.
+20. Emptiness meditation.

-In emptiness meditation the practitioner sits silently and empties the mind of thoughts.
-This state of emptiness creates tranquility, allowing the body and mind to repair themselves and to restore Qi.
+Emptiness meditation. creates a state of tranquility, allowing the body and mind to repair themselves and to restore Qi.

-15. Zhuangi (Breathing meditation)
+21. Zhuangi (Breathing meditation)

-In the Tao Te Ching, the sacred Taoist text, Lao Tzu instructs the practitioner to practice Zhuangi by “focusing on vital breath until it is supremely soft.”
+In the Tao Te Ching, the sacred Taoist text, Lao Tzu instructs us to practice Zhuangi by “focusing on vital breath until it is supremely soft.”

 To circulate the Vital Breath:

 When it is collected, it will expand.